- A3.2.2. Knowledge extraction, cleaning

-Brain Hero is a gamification of the traditional feedback of mental imagery BCI protocols.
-The principle is inspired from rhythmic games such as Guitar Hero in order to make the BCI sessions more interesting for the subjects.
-The game was implemented under Unity and communicates with the OpenViBE software (used in the team for BCI protocols) using the LSL (Lab Straming Layer) protocol.
+We continued designing and developping Brain Hero, a gamification of the traditional feedback of mental imagery BCI protocols whose principle is inspired from rhythmic games such as Guitar Hero in order to make the BCI sessions more interesting for the subjects.
+The visual design of the game was improved, some bugs corrected, new functionalities and customization options added, and the game is now used for real-time BCI experiments.

 8 New results